shakil-muntasir/dotfiles/README.md

 # Dotfiles Repository Setup

 This repository contains my personal dotfiles, including configuration files for various command-line tools and applications.
-With these dotfiles, you can quickly set up your environment on a new machine or synchronize your configurations across multiple systems.
+While this setup is tailored to my personal liking, it can be used by anyone to quickly set up their environment on a new machine or synchronize configurations across multiple systems.

-## Usage
+## Included/Installed Items
+- Zsh and Oh My Zsh
+- Git configuration with personalized settings
+- Zsh plugins (zsh-autosuggestions, zsh-syntax-highlighting, zsh-nvm)
+- Zsh theme (powerlevel10k)
+- Symlinks for dotfiles

 ### Cloning the Repository